jan-martinek/peerb-convertor/README.md

 # Peer Blender course convertor tool

-Convert single-file units into folders based on \_unit.yml and mutliple content files.
+Convert legacy PB units into folders based on \_unit.yml and mutliple content files.

 ## Use